 Notice how much better the CCTV42 camera deals with light levels inside and outside the room

-Nest try to get round the problem of a wide angle fixed lens by using digital zoom combined with software manipulation but at the end of the day there is simlply no substitute for a good optical zoom lens and setting the camera up properly during installation.
+Nest try to get around the problem of a wide-angle fixed lens by using digital zoom combined with software manipulation but at the end of the day, there is simply no substitute for a good optical zoom lens and set the camera up properly during installation.
 The image below shows a person 14 metres from the Nest camera with full digital zoom and software manipulation engaged.

-Compare that to a CCTV42 camera at the same 14 metres which has optical zoom.
+Compare that to a CCTV42 camera at the same 14 metres which have an optical zoom.
 The difference is huge.
-Even a modest domestic CCTV system will need to cope with distances in the 8 to 15 metre range.
+Even a modest domestic CCTV system will need to cope with distances in the 8 to 15-metre range.

 Installation of the Nest cameras is the worst of 2 worlds.
-Unlike Arlo they use wired connection for power so 24/7 recording is possible but you need a mains power socket quite close to the camera and the connections are bulky.
+Unlike Arlo, they use a wired connection for power so 24/7 recording is possible but you need a mains power socket quite close to the camera and the connections are bulky.
 As well as that you need the camera to be in wifi range, so you are juggling 2 variables.
-The lead out of the camera which plugs into the transformer is only 3 metres long, the lead from the mains power plug to the transformer is 4.5 metres long.
+The lead out of the camera which plugs into the transformer is only 3 metres long, and the lead from the mains power plug to the transformer is 4.5 metres long.
 I think this will cause problems for a lot of installations.
-With a system from CCTV42 you have a single thin cable which handles both power and video and can be up to 50 metres long.
+With a system from CCTV42, you have a single thin cable that handles both power and video and can be up to 50 metres long.

 The Nest connector is bulky and difficult to get through walls

-Like Arlo Nest have gone for magnetic mounts which are easily disturbed or removed.
-Remember that ideally you need to mount your cameras quite low to the ground to record faces and cover more ground.
-The worst place you could mount cameras would be just under the roof eaves, there's no point in filming the top of someones head.
+Much like the Arlo, Nest has gone for magnetic mounts which are easily disturbed or removed.
+Remember that ideally, you need to mount your cameras quite low to the ground to record faces and cover more ground.
+The worst place you could mount cameras would be just under the roof eaves, there's no point in filming the top of someone's head.

 Nest's magnetic mount makes the camera easy to move or steal

 Nest cameras are not cheap to buy, but that's only the start of your costs.
-As well as the cameras you need to pay a monthly subscription to access footage.
-At the time of writing that cost was £240 per year for the first camera with additional cameras costing £120 per year.
-So that's £600 per year subscription fees for a 4 camera system plus equipment purchase cost.
-An 8 camera system would be £1,080 per year subscription fees plus equipment cost.
+As well as the cameras you need to pay a monthly subscription to access the footage.
+At the time of writing, that cost was £240 per year for the first camera with additional cameras costing £120 per year.
+So that's £600 per year subscription fee for a 4-camera system plus equipment purchase cost.
+An 8-camera system would be £1,080 per year subscription fee plus equipment cost.

-Systems like Nest that use off site storage rely on lots of elements working properly and talking to each other.
+Systems like Nest that use off-site storage rely on lots of elements working properly and talking to each other.
 By their own admission Nest acknowledge problems can occur.
 “Video streaming and Nest Aware may be subject to interruption or failure for reasons beyond Nest's control, including intermittent Wi-Fi or service provider outages".
-You are also relient on the Nest Server network.
+You are also reliant on the Nest Server network.

-During our testing we struggled with latency or lag - the time delay between something happening in front of the camera and you seeing it on your phone.
-This made using the 2 way audio feature impossible.
-By the time you try to speak with someone at your front door they are long gone.
+During our testing, we struggled with latency or lag - the time delay between something happening in front of the camera and you see it on your phone.
+This made using the 2-way audio feature impossible.
+By the time you try to speak with someone at your front door, they are long gone.
 Products like this rely on many elements including servers which can get very busy.

-As with Arlo if you just want to see if someone is at the door or keep an eye on you pet whilst at work then Nest might be a solution, all be it a potentially expensive one but as serious CCTV which will provide solid evidence we aren’t convinced.
+As with Arlo if you just want to see if someone is at the door or keep an eye on your pet whilst at work then Nest might be a solution, albeit a potentially expensive one but as serious CCTV will provide solid evidence we aren’t convinced.